biocypher/biochatter-paper/manuscript.md

 We see current LLMs, particularly in the scope of the BioCypher ecosystem, as helpful tools to assist human researchers, alleviating menial and repetitive tasks and helping with technical aspects such as query languages.
 They are not meant to replace human ingenuity and expertise but to augment it with their complementary strengths.
 Despite the user-friendly design of BioChatter, there may be a learning curve for researchers unfamiliar with LLMs or the specific functionalities of the framework.
-Encouraging adoption and providing adequate training and support are critical for maximizing its impact in the biomedical research community.
+For maximising its benefit to the community, encouraging adoption and providing adequate training and support will be critical.

 ### Future directions